 Drama fosters creative and expressive communication.
-It interrogates the human experience by investigating, communicating and embodying stories, experiences, emotions and ideas that reflect the human experience.
-It engages students in imaginative meaning-making processes and involves them using a range of artistic skills as they make and respond to dramatic works and real-life situations.
+It interrogates the human experience by investigating, communicating and embodying stories, experiences, emotions and ideas.
+It engages students in imaginative processes and involves them using a range of artistic skills as they make and respond to dramatic works and real-life situations.